lydia-schiff/content-sensitive-image-resizing/README.md

 ![matches](result_photos/seam5.png?raw=true)

-In this last one, the image is reduced in pixels by 75%, but all the baloons are still there and they are all the same size, which is highly-awesome.
+In this last one, the image is reduced in pixels by 75%, but all the balloons are still there and they are all the same size, which is highly-awesome.